mbarsott/LearnProgrammingWithJavascript/02_WhyJavaScript.md

 Research:

-Find on the Internet the most popular Javascript products to:
+Find on the Internet what:
-1. Create web single page application (while there, research what are single page applications too).
+1. are single page applications (SPAs) and what Javascript based products can be used to create them;
-2. Create native mobile applications.
+2. are native mobile applications and what Javascript based products can be used to create them;
-3. Use Javascript to automate web applications deployment.
+3. is web applications deployment automation and what Javascript based products ca be used to do it;
-4. Create desktop applications.
+4. are desktop applications and what Javascript products can be used to create them.

 Tip: Wikipedia is a great resource to explain in high level how things work.
-You may Google to find a product first, and then search that product in Wikipedia to understand how it works without being bombarded by marketing or tech nonsense.
+You may Google to find a technoogy or product first, and then search that product it on Wikipedia to understand how it works without being bombarded by marketing and techie nonsense.